roeibajayo/MemoryCore/README.md

 ✔ Support for IMemoryCahce intrerface.

+✔ Dependency Injection ready.

 ✔ Support for tags.

-✔ Support for secured keys.
+✔ Support for keyless items.

 ✔ Developers friendly ❤️ Easy to use.